 The workspace gives a brief summary of pipeline activity, showing the number of contacts per each step along the customer journey.
 For example, you might see you currently have 20 prospects and 10 qualified leads.

-There’s an activity feed too, and if you are a team leader, you can see what your team has been up to.
+There’s an activity feed too, and if you are a team leader, you can see what co-workers have been up to.
 You can always further expand the activity report to search through it for more details.

 Keeping up with who’s who

-The contact management dashboard lets you add notes to contacts, upload files associated with them, get a history of all their events and activities, and add tags.
+The contact management dashboard lets you add notes to contacts and upload files associated with them.
+Get a history of all their events and activities, and add tags.

 The full list of contacts makes it easy to search based on personal or professional details and company name.
 Contacts can be sorted into groups, and when you create a new group you can choose to keep it private or share it with others on your team.

 The CRM also offers a status variable where you see at what stage in a pipeline a contact currently sits.
 For example, as a prospect, a qualified lead, or a sale.
 Finally, you can prioritize contacts based on how important they are, or how likely they are to be converted into customers.

 Your time laid out before you

 Calendars and tasks follow the same simple and functional aesthetic as the contacts page.
 There’s color-coding based on primary or private tasks and events.